elisekain/cross_stitch/README.md

 `{{{body}}}` is Handlebar's way of allowing other views to render within this layout page.

-Your file should look like this:
+Your layout.hbs file should look like this:
 ```html
 <!DOCTYPE html>
 <html>